markolalovic/latent2likert/README.md

                              R = cor(items_F))
 ```

-To compare the results, we can plot the correlations matrix with bar
+To compare the results, we can plot the correlation matrix with bar
 charts on the diagonal:
 <img src="./figures/articles_agree_items_correlations_comparison-1.png" width="80%" style="display: block; margin: auto;" />